dcodeIO/long.js/README.md

   Tests if this Long's value is odd.

 * Long#**isPositive**(): `boolean`<br />
-  Tests if this Long's value is positive.
+  Tests if this Long's value is positive or zero.

 * Long#**isZero**/**eqz**(): `boolean`<br />
   Tests if this Long's value equals zero.